wjj0301/academic-kickstart/content/authors/admin/_index.md

   url: "www.shu.edu.cn"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include complex networks, pattern recognition and machine learning.
+Particularly, I interest in the statistical structural of pattern recognition, statistical mechanics in complex networks and the network neuroscience.

 interests:
 - Complex Networks